Finteckinfo/FinPro/docs/whitepaper/FIN_WHITEPAPER.md

 ## 1. Abstract

-FinERP is a Web3-native enterprise resource planning (ERP) platform that integrates **project management**, **escrow-based payments**, and **token-powered settlement** to enable secure, transparent coordination between employers, teams, and vendors.
+FinPro is a Web3-native enterprise resource planning (ERP) platform that integrates **project management**, **escrow-based payments**, and **token-powered settlement** to enable secure, transparent coordination between employers, teams, and vendors.

 The **FIN** token is a utility token designed to facilitate:

-- Settlement of work and invoices inside the FinERP ecosystem
+- Settlement of work and invoices inside the FinPro ecosystem
 - Escrow funding and milestone payments
 - Optional integration with a built-in DEX module for swaps/liquidity